-The Company is organised into one main operating segment with only one key function, being the investment of the Company's funds in the Asia Region ex Japan.
+The Company is organised into one main operating segment with only one key function, being the investment of the Company's funds in global equities.
 It operates predominantly in Australia and in the securities industry.
 It earns revenue from dividend income and other returns from the investment portfolio.
 The Company continues to have foreign exposures as it invests in companies which operate internationally.
 The Company invests in different types of securities as detailed in Note 13.